circeco/circulareconomy/README.md

 The picture used on the website is from Pixabay and free to be used for commercial purpose, other styles and logos are custom made or in-line referenced.
 Circeco.org holds the copyright for the business idea, content and codes in this repository.

+Author Piero Grilli can be contacted at grilli.piero@circeco.org